Eights/Nines Choice Classes

 Block B: 1:30-2:30

-Floor is Lava (Nora Woolley) – Campers will work solo and in teams to navigate a variety of site specific obstacle courses.
+Floor is Lava (Woobens Celony) – Campers will work solo and in teams to navigate a variety of site specific obstacle courses.
 But, make contact with the floor…aka burning hot lava…and it’s game over!
 Equal parts physical challenge, team-based strategy, and room-sized game design, campers will put their creativity and dexterity to the test in a different themed challenge course each class.

 back to top